SRD was developed for users with active HPCMP accounts.Get v2.6

-The Secure Remote Desktop (SRD) enables an active HPCMP researcher to securely launch a gnome desktop on a DSRC Utility Server.
+The Secure Remote Desktop (SRD) enables an active HPCMP researcher to securely launch a remote desktop on many DSRC systems.
 This desktop is then piped to the user's local workstation (Linux, Mac, or Windows) for display.
 Launching an SRD desktop is made easy by clicking through a Java interface client.
-Once the desktop is launched, a user may run any software application installed on the utility server.
+Once the desktop is launched, a user may run any software application installed on the system with full hardware acceleration.

 SRD requires the standard HPCMP Kerberos kit and either a Java or Perl client installation on the user's workstation (Linux, Mac, or Windows).